Soneso/SwiftBasicPay/tutorial/signup_and_sign_in.md

 newUserKeypair = SigningKeyPair.random
 ```

-Next, we'll trigger the user to enter a pincode used to encrypt their secret key before it gets saved to their [secure local storage](secure_data_storage.md).
+Next, we'll trigger the user to enter a pincode used to encrypt their secret key before it gets saved to their [`secure local storage`](secure_data_storage.md).
 The user will need to remember their pincode for future logins and to sign transactions before submitting them to the Stellar Network.

-Next we use our `AuthService` (see [authetication](authentication.md)) to sign up the user and securely store the users data.
+Next we use our `AuthService` (see [`authetication`](authentication.md)) to sign up the user and securely store the users data.

 ```swift
 let address = try authService.signUp(userKeyPair: newUserKeypair, pin: pin)